-— Final assessment to be published on December 6 —
+— Annual unsupported price increase report to be published on December 12 —

-BOSTON, April 14, 2022 – The Institute for Clinical and Economic Review (ICER) today posted a Protocol outlining how we will conduct our next analysis of “Unsupported Price Increases” (UPI) among prescription drugs within the US market.
-This initiative will identify the 10 net price increases occurring in 2021 that had the largest impact on national drug spending and determine whether new clinical evidence existed that could support those price increases.
-This year, for the first time, the initiative will also evaluate whether new evidence existed to support the three highest list price increases in 2020 for drugs primarily covered through Medicare Part B. The burden of list price increases for Medicare Part B drugs directly affects individual patients who are required to pay a percentage of this price out of pocket.
+BOSTON, April 11, 2023 – The Institute for Clinical and Economic Review (ICER) today posted a Protocol outlining how we will conduct our next analysis of “Unsupported Price Increases” (UPI) among prescription drugs within the US market.
+This initiative will identify the 10 net price increases occurring in 2022 that had the largest impact on national drug spending and determine whether new clinical evidence existed that could support those price increases.
+The initiative will also evaluate whether new evidence existed to support the three highest list price increases in 2021 for drugs primarily covered through Medicare Part B. The burden of list price increases for Medicare Part B drugs directly affects individual patients who are required to pay a percentage of this price out of pocket.

 Based on input from a multi-stakeholder advisory group — spanning patient advocates, life sciences companies, public and private payers — this updated Protocol further hones how price increases shall be identified and how the clinical evidence will be assessed.

 The complete timeline for this initiative is available here.